jdmansour/ltipassparams/README.md

 ### Hub side

-The hub part is implemented by subclassing the spawner.
+The hub part is implemented by subclassing the authenticator.
 Maybe it would even be sufficient to use the `auth_state_hook` configuration option without a class?

 - LMS sends the user to the JupyterHub
 - User is authenticated
 - When authentication is complete, the launch request is stored in a database.
 If nbgitpuller was used, it remembers the folder that the repository was cloned into.
 - If not running already, the user server is spawned.
-- `LtiUserCreatingSpawner.auth_state_hook()` gets called by JupyterHub.
-We store the `auth_state`, and inject it into the child process via environment variables.
-    - ⚠️ What if the user server is already running, but we start a new LTI session? - The new launch request will still be stored in the database.
-    - ⚠️ We shouldn't send all the LTI variables via environment vars, but only the ones we need.
-What is the security model of Jupyter?
-Can the user run untrusted code in the user server (not just the kernels)?

 ### Grading service